 - Cross-platform.
 You should expect your community members to be accessing your community from multiple devices.
 Remembering unique usernames and passwords from device to device is a challenge.
 This issue is mitigated by using social login.

 - Authenticate member accounts.
 Massive, established social networks like Linkedin and Facebook have the resources to tackle fake accounts.
 Social login lets you leverage these resources for your own platform.
 This doesn’t mean you can 100% guarantee you won’t have spam accounts, but it can certainly help.

-- Auto populate profile information.
+- Auto-populate profile information.
 You can bring profile information of the member from the social login provider into your community.
-There’s lots of options, but these will vary from provider to provider.
+There are lots of options, but these will vary from provider to provider.
 So for the sake of simplicity, it’s advisable to stick with standard profile information such as:

 - First name